 In addition, an Energy Audit was conducted for our office building and Terminals 1, 2, 3, and 4 to identify energy efficiency and small-scale renewable energy opportunities to reduce emissions.
-These opportunities are currently being assessed with the most likely projects to advance in the short-term included LED lighting upgrade program and motor replacement program.
+These opportunities were prioritised with key actions progressing in the short-term.
+Ongoing projects include a LED lighting upgrade program, additional energy monitoring and motor replacement program.